Emerging Leader in the Advancement of Scientific Knowledge Award

 To be considered, applicants will submit the following:

-• Detailed proposal which includes your topic, abstract (300 words or less), session objectives (questions that you aim to address during the duration of the session), as well as any supplemental materials or case studies that will guide the session.
-Please include a description of the proposed session format, and any additional contributors that can enhance the content.
+- A detailed proposal, which includes your topic, abstract (300 words or less), presentation objectives (questions that you aim to address during the duration of the session), as well as any supplemental materials or case studies that will guide the presentation.

-• Statement of interest (300 words or less) which discusses your interest in the attending WCBP 2026, working with the Scientific Organizing Committee, and how this award will enhance your academic and/or professional path.
+- A statement of interest (300 words or less) which discusses your interest in attending WCBP 2027, working with the Scientific Organizing Committee, and how this award will enhance your academic and/or professional path.

-• Letter of recommendation from an academic advisor or supervisor
+- A letter of recommendation from an academic advisor or supervisor.

-• Detailed CV or résumé, to include any previous experience presenting at a scientific conference
+- A detailed CV or résumé, to include any previous experience presenting at a scientific conference.

 Why Apply

-• Complimentary hotel accommodations (5 nights) at the Mayflower Hotel.
+- Complimentary hotel accommodations (up to 5 nights) at the Mayflower Hotel.

 Applicants will be selected based on the strength of the proposal's scientific content, alignment with the overall goals of the Symposium, as well as creativity when outlining the proposed session format.